 We recognise that all our children are exceptional and made in the image of God.
 We understand their learning journeys are as unique as themselves and we pride ourselves on inclusive teaching tailored to meet the needs of all our children.
 At Our Lady and Saint Anselm's, we provide a broad and balanced curriculum which encompasses spiritual, moral, social and cultural development, in accordance with the locally- agreed syllabus of Salford Diocese, Come and See and Caritas in Action.

-Mrs Howarth is our RE subject leader.
+Mrs Twist is our RE subject leader.
 She is very passionate about the teaching and learning of religious education within our school and strives to ensure our children have a deep understanding of the Catholic faith.
-Mrs Howarth works closely with Salford Diocese and other schools to ensure our children have the best opportunities to broaden their understanding of their own faith and that of others.
+Mrs Twist works closely with Salford Diocese and other schools to ensure our children have the best opportunities to broaden their understanding of their own faith and that of others.
 She leads the GIFT Team within school which is very successful and contributes to activities involving the whole school and the school community.

 THE GIFT TEAM

 Our GIFT Chaplaincy Team consists of a wonderful group of enthusiastic children from years five and six.
 Mrs Twist and the GIFT Team meet weekly to plan and prepare activities based around Scripture and the teachings of Jesus Christ.
 It is the GIFT Team's intention to encourage the children of our school to engage readily in their faith through well organised activities.
 Dependent on the time of year, our GIFT Team will plan and prepare activities such as meditation, art and DT, Spiritual walks throughout the school, fund raising and much more.
 They are involved in helping the wider community through the distribution of food during the Harvest Festival to our elderly residents and are also involved in helping serve at the Grandparents Afternoon Tea.
 They each are also a prayer friend to a child in Reception and Year 1.